What to pack for Barcelona in September

 Read: What to wear in Spain

-At the beach, you are welcome to wear shorts, tank tops, flip flops, etc. But avoid wearing anything that is too casual, baggy, or ill-fitted when wandering the streets of Barcelona.
+At the beach, you are welcome to wear shorts, tank tops, flip flops, etc. But avoid wearing anything too casual, baggy, or ill-fitted when wandering the streets of Barcelona.

-Nothing screams tourist, then a huge logo on a hoodie, and a fanny pack (belt bags are chic!)
+Nothing screams tourist, than a huge logo on a hoodie, and a fanny pack (belt bags are chic!)

 When visiting religious sites, be mindful of dress codes (like no sleeveless tops or shorts, wear knee-length dresses, etc).